lmiller1990/vuejs-book/chapter1.md

 </html>
 ```

 Notice `<div id="app"></div>` on line 9?
 Vue apps are mounted on single HTML tag - usually a div like this.
-Line 6 includes the Vue itself, and line 11 includes the script we will write our first application in, which is shown below:
+Line 6 includes the Vue itself, and line 11 includes the script which you should create in the same directory as `index.html`, called `index.js`.
+Then insert the following code to `index.js`:

 ```
+// index.js
 new Vue({
   el: '#app',
   data () {